RaphPich/cryptoTrading/README.md

 <h1 align ="center"> Crypto Trading bot using Coinbase </h1>

 Crypto trading bot using websocket from Coinbase.
-Currently working on a strategy to place and remove order on a real time base for Raspberry Pi 4.
+Currently working on a strategy to place and remove order in real time.

 # Configuration